Privacy policy

 - your timezone;

 - payment data, which is collected and processed by our payment processor, Stripe.
-We do not store your credit card or debit card details directly.
+We do not store your full credit card or debit card details, only the card brand and last four digits, as returned to us by Stripe.

 3. How and why we use your data